butla/Book/2016/presentations/tdd_of_python_microservices/text.md

 All of those kinds of tests are important for a microservice-based system, but due to limited space I can't get into detail about all of them.
-Anyhow, if all services have a good suit of unit and service tests, then each should behave like we wanted it to, so there's a good chance that the whole system will work fine...
-But in reality we still need end-to-end tests to check for unexpected errors that sometimes happen (so they surely will eventually happen) when integrating the entire platform in a production-like (or the actual production) environment.

-Nevertheless, even inroducing TDD with unit and service tests alone will greatly improve your development process, so let's move on.

 ### Necessary tools
-To have local service tests, the service's runtime dependencies must somehow be satisfied.
+To have local service tests that can run in isolation from the production or staging environment (allowing for parallel development f multiple microservices), the service's run-time dependencies must somehow be satisfied.
 Assuming we're building HTTP microservices, the dependencies most probably are:

-* data bases
+* databases
 * other microservices (or any other HTTP applications)

-#### Handling data bases
+#### Handling databases
 *Naively* - just by installing on the machine running the tests.
 This is tiresome and unwieldy.
 Development of every microservice would either require long manual setup or maintaining installation scripts (what can also require a lot of work).
 Also if someone works on a few projects they'll get a lot of junk on their OS.

-*Verified Fakes* are test doubles of some system (let's say a data base) that are created by the maintainers (or other contributors) of said system.
+*Verified Fakes* are test doubles of some system (let's say a database) that are created by the maintainers (or other contributors) of said system.
 They are also tested (verified) to ensure that they behave like the real version during tests.
 They can make tests faster and easier to set up, but require effort to develop, and since time is a precious resource, are rarely seen in the real world.

 Using *Docker* is my preferred approach.
-With it almost every application can be downloaded as an image and run as a container in a uniform way.
+With it, almost every application can be downloaded as an image and run as a container in a uniform way.
 Without messy or convoluted installation processes.
-Although a while ago it was only available for linux, now it starts to support Windows and Mac.

 #### Handling other microservices
 The problem here is that if we'd want to simply set up the other services that are required by the